8/30/25

 Your Body Fights Back (Metabolic Adaptation)

-Here’s something most diets don’t tell you: when you slash calories, your body panics.
+Alright, here’s the real deal nobody tells you: cut your calories too much, and your body basically freaks out.
 It thinks food is scarce and slows down your metabolism to save energy.
-Suddenly, you’re burning fewer calories than before, and weight loss stalls.
-On top of that, hunger kicks in harder than ever.
+Next thing you know, you’re burning fewer calories just sitting there than you did before.
+And, of course, hunger shows up like an obnoxious ex, refusing to leave you alone.
 This isn’t a lack of willpower—it’s basic survival biology.
 And it’s one of the biggest reasons calorie-counting diets fail long-term.

 A Simple Analogy

 On the surface, the idea of “calories in, calories out” sounds simple enough—if you eat less than you burn, you’ll lose weight.
-But here’s the real question: why do we eat more than we burn in the first place?
+But let’s be real: the bigger question is, why do we end up eating more than we’re burning in the first place?

 What Happens When You Fast?